 Cognac or Armagnac can also be used I suppose to the same effect.

-I have used Sirloin steaks with this steak Diane sauce recipe, but I suppose this can also be served together with a nice piece of tender rump or fillet steak.
+I have used Sirloin steaks with this steak Diane sauce recipe, but this can also be served together with a nice piece of tender rump or fillet steak.
 These ones were cooked fairly rare and were super tender.

 If you really want to go to town, how about some delicious steaks from these guys?
 Filet mignon perhaps?